The budget-friendly Crazy Safety helmets offer a great fit, are lightweight and, of course, undeniably cute.

-Head Circumference: 49 – 55 cm
+SIZE: 49 – 55 cm

 49 – 55 cm

-Leopards, tigers and dragons, oh my!
+Leopards, tigers, and dragons, oh my!
 Helmets can only protect your child if they are wearing them, and they can only protect them if they are wearing them correctly.
 The best of both worlds, Crazy Safety helmets are as fun as they are supportive.
-In addition to their “must have” designs, Crazy Safety helmets go beyond looks and offer several advanced safety features such as an internal dial-adjust system, a LED blinker and a soft chin cup.
-Available through FirstBIKE, one of our top rated balance bike, the safety features of the Crazy Helmet are a perfect complement to the safety features on the FirstBIKE.
+In addition to their “must have” designs, Crazy Safety helmets go beyond looks and offer several advanced safety features such as an internal dial-adjust system, a LED blinker, and a soft chin cup.
+Available through FirstBIKE, one of our top-rated balance bike, the safety features of the Crazy Helmet are a perfect complement to the safety features on the FirstBIKE.

-Loved by all of our testers (well besides the 7 year-old girl who wasn’t too keen on tigers), the Safety Helmet is one of the few helmets we have tested that easily fits and appeals to a wide range of kids.
-By simply adjusting the dial in rear of the helmet, the Crazy Safety helmets fits older toddlers, preschoolers and grade schoolers with a head circumference of 49cm to 55cm.
+Loved by all of our testers (well besides the 7-year-old girl who wasn’t too keen on tigers), the Safety Helmet is one of the few helmets we have tested that easily fits and appeals to a wide range of kids.
+By simply adjusting the dial in the rear of the helmet, the Crazy Safety helmets fits older toddlers, preschoolers and grade schoolers with a head circumference of 49cm to 55cm.
 Weighing a mere 270g, the helmets are light for their size, offer six air vents, four internal pads and sell for a budget-friendly $30.

 Available in nine different styles, there are fierce and cute styles to match your child’s personality.

 Our one concern for the various styles was the protrusions on the helmets.
-As required by the CPSC, the ears, fin and horns are all rounded and designed to snap off upon impact, but any protrusions on a helmet can increases the risk for the helmet getting caught on an object.
+As required by the CPSC, the ears, fin, and horns are all rounded and designed to snap off upon impact, but any protrusions on a helmet can increase the risk for the helmet getting caught on an object.
 As a result, due to the increased chance of a high-speed fall or impact with a rock, tree, stair ledge, etc., we would not recommend the Crazy Safety helmets for more aggressive riders who ride on single-track, pump tracks or at skate parks.

 While removable, the chin cup was also problematic at times.
-While it was AMAZING at keeping the chin strap in place (which is a common problem with helmets), it made adjusting the chin strap on the helmet time consuming.
+While it was AMAZING at keeping the chin strap in place (which is a common problem with helmets), it made adjusting the chin strap on the helmet time-consuming.
 In addition to feeding the chin strap the buckle, the excess strap has to then be fed through a rubber band and the chin cup.
 Since the helmet is designed to fit a wide range of sizes, the extra-long chin strap also has to be folded up and tucked under the chin cup in order to get it out of the way.

-Bottom Line: Perfect for hemet-resistant or fun-loving kids, the budget-friendly Crazy Safety helmets offer a great fit, are lightweight and, of course, undeniably cute.
+Bottom Line: Perfect for helmet-resistant or fun-loving kids, the budget-friendly Crazy Safety helmets offer a great fit, are lightweight and, of course, undeniably cute.
 Too big for small toddlers, Crazy Safety helmets are best for older toddlers, preschoolers and early grade-schoolers.